 In addition to the Ridgewood Avenue School, other school buildings contribute to the character of the District.
 Central School of 1925, on High Street east of the Ridgewood Avenue School, repeats the Renaissance Revival features of the latter structure in a simplified form.
 Linden Avenue School, built in 1911, combines Collegiate Gothic features in its design.
 Built in 1929, the Forest Avenue School is an asymmetrically massed Tudor Revival style structure.
-Especially distinguished is the former Minnie Lucey School (now the Montclair Child Development Center) on the southwest corner of Highland Avenue and Baldwin Street circa 1929; the Spanish Colonial Revival structure has a pantile roof, white stucco, and inset rosettes, plaques, and door surrounds of polychrome tiles.
+Especially distinguished is the former Minnie Lucey School (now the Montclair Child Development Center) circa 1929; the Spanish Colonial Revival structure has a pantile roof, white stucco, inset rosettes, plaques, and door surrounds of polychrome tiles.

 Development of the Borough continued throughout the 1920s and into the 1930s, with new housing typically exhibiting a variety of revival styles including Colonial, Dutch Colonial, and Tudor as well as Craftsman influences.
 The development during this period was indicative of the rising aspirations of middle-income families toward homeownership.
+The office of John Russel Pope was responsible for the design of 26 Old Oak Road.
+Built in 1931, the brick Georgian Colonial Revival style home features an elegant front entry and one of the first attached garages in Glen Ridge.
 The Great Depression, beginning in 1929 and reaching into the early 1930s, affected development here and nationally and slowed new construction in the Borough.
 A Come to Glen Ridge campaign promised "an excess of luxurious homes at low rents."
 Advertisements highlighted that Glen Ridge had the highest elevation of any New York suburb for equal proximity to Manhattan - a nod to its pastoral roots.
+87